This review pits Outco and Interview Kickstart, two popular interview prep platforms, together.

 But good courses should also go along with qualified coaches.
 Well, here they do.

-Sandwiched between the courses are training on practical skills to help you deal with interview situations.
+Sandwiched between the courses is training on practical skills to help you deal with interview situations.

 Such training includes expanding your network, conveying your value to hiring teams, and navigating sticky problems such as salary issues.